 If your hair's texture is wavy, opt for braids as a starter style, as twists and rolls can unravel easily when you shampoo and condition.

 Care and Handling

 Locs do best when left alone.
-Although part of keeping locs healthy and clean is regular cleansing and conditioning, you shouldn't overdo the shampooing and conditioning early in the process—especially if your hair isn't tightly coiled to begin with.
+Although part of keeping locs healthy and clean is regular cleansing and conditioning, avoid overdoing it with the shampoo and conditioner early on in the process—especially if your hair isn't tightly coiled to begin with.
 Use a moisturizing cleanser, but skip slippery, creamy conditioners until your locs are secure and less likely to unravel under a regular shower stream or by rubbing your scalp.

 You'll eventually find a re-twisting schedule that works for you and your locs, but there is such a thing as too much twisting.
-Re-twisting too often can thin out your locs, so only retwist when absolutely necessary.
-In the beginning of your loc journey, this may be once or twice a month.
-Stick to a routine to tighten your roots—instead of taking an occasional, haphazard approach—will help locs develop in a healthy fashion.
+Re-twisting too often can thin out your locs, so it's best practice to only retwist when absolutely necessary.
+During the beginning of your loc journey, this may be once or twice a month.
+Stick to a routine to tighten your roots (instead of taking an occasional, haphazard approach), as this will help locs develop healthier.